How To Help Kids Understand Child’s Emotions

-The term grief is the reaction to misfortune and distress.
-Mostly, people relate it with unpleasant feelings where they feel like crying and feel low on energy.
+The term “grief” is the reaction to misfortune and distress.
+Mostly, people relate it to unpleasant feelings where they feel like crying and feel low on energy.

 Surprise – Shock

 Shock is another child’s emotions.
-It’s a concise mental and physiological expression, an alarming reaction to people experience as the aftereffect of a startling occasion.
-Shock can range from being extremely astonished, which may instigate the battle or flight reaction, or little shock.
+It’s a concise mental and physiological expression, an alarming reaction to what people experience as the aftereffect of a startling event.
+Shock can range from being extremely shocked, which may instigate the battle or flight reaction, or little shock.

 Fear – Dread

-An obnoxious child’s emotions and a feeling which could either be subjective or objective, making the person believe that any respective thing or person is dangerous and could cause harm or misery.
+An obnoxious child’s emotions and feelings, which could either be subjective or objective, make the person believe that any respective thing or person is dangerous and could cause harm or misery.